mhmdkanj/RenameRename/README.md

 The main usage of RenameRename is as a CLI tool.
 Nevertheless, it can also be used as a package of modules containing utility classes and functions for your own modules.

+Feel free to take a look at the [API reference / documentation](https://mhmdkanj.github.io/RenameRename/build-docs/html/index.html).

 ## Requirements

 To run the CLI tool, you primarily need the following installed on your system: